home-assistant/home-assistant.io/source/_integrations/hyperion.markdown

   - switch
 ---

-The `hyperion` platform allows you to integrate your [Hyperion](https://docs.hyperion-project.org/) into Home Assistant.
+The Hyperion integration allows you to integrate your [Hyperion](https://docs.hyperion-project.org/) into Home Assistant.
 Hyperion is an open source Ambilight implementation which runs on many platforms.